 AmbioPharm has recently added solvent recycling (or solvent recovery) systems in our manufacturing facility in Shanghai, acetonitrile (ACN or MeCN) recovery will be established first, followed by key solvents such as dimethylformamide (DMF) and methyl t-butyl ether (MTBE) in the future.
 This reduces the amount of hazardous waste coming from our facilities.
 Green solvents are chosen whenever possible.

 While peptide synthesis often uses excess reagents, care is taken to develop synthesis methods that use reagents efficiently.
-Also, when possible, reagents are chosen with the least health, safety, and environmental concerns.
+The AmbioPharm model strives to use bulk starting materials in close proximity to the source, reducing transport distances, and, as a result, reducing our carbon footprint.
+In addition, when possible, reagents are chosen with the least health, safety, and environmental concerns.

 Efforts are made to use energy efficient equipment and methods.
 Isolation methods such as crystallization, precipitation, and spray drying that have lower energy consumption have been developed and /or considered as alternatives to lyophilization.
 Microwave peptide synthesizers enable speedier synthesis, often with less activator usage.